 The current slate of Apple TV+ shows stands at just 25, which is obviously significantly smaller than Netflix and Amazon, but Apple has proven successful in drawing users into subscription services in the past, perhaps the success of Apple Music will be replicated with Apple TV+.

-Disney’s biggest advantage is the sheer volume of content it already possesses, so when it launched there were already roughly 7,000 TV episodes and 500 films.
+Disney Plus’s biggest advantage is the sheer volume of content it already possessed when it launched, with roughly 7,000 TV episodes and 500 films.
 This included original TV shows and films from Disney Channel and Freeform, as well as select titles from 20th Century Fox Television and ABC Studios.

-Disney has also invested heavily in creating exclusive content for the streaming platform, with a number of films and TV shows to be released in the coming months.
-The coronavirus pandemic has, unfortunately, meant that the majority of those projects have been delayed, with many pushed back to 2021.
+Disney has also invested heavily in creating exclusive content for the streaming platform, with a wealth of Star Wars and Marvel TV shows that are available exclusively on Disney Plus.

-As the name suggests, Britbox is the streaming home of British boxsets.
-So while its range is limited to those shows produced in the UK and broadcast on BBC and ITV, they can still claim to have the biggest collection of their niche.
+As the name suggests, BritBox is the streaming home of British boxsets.
+So while its range is limited to those shows produced in the UK and broadcast on BBC and ITV, it can still claim to have the biggest collection of its niche.

 So many people have cursed Netflix for losing hours of their lives to mindlessly scrolling through the homepage trying to figure out what to watch.
 But is Netflix really lacking?
 Are any other streaming services easier to use?

 At the top of the screen, Netflix features a full-width banner which spotlights one of its newest releases.
 This is almost exclusively a Netflix Original –– either a TV show, movie or mini-series –– and will often autoplay a trailer so that you get a quick idea if you want to watch it or not.

 Netflix has a number of different categories that makes it easier to browse, such as blockbuster films, documentaries and British comedies.
 This makes it easier for you to quickly dip into the content that you’re in the mood for that day.